 We also partner with Nightline, so every student living with us has access to a valuable student-to-student listening service.

 Our buildings are kept to the highest standards through our eight-year lifecycle programme.
-Our rooms offer high quality study spaces, high speed Wi-Fi, on-site maintenance, 24-hour security and contact centre and fortnightly kitchen and bathroom cleaning.
+Our rooms offer high quality study spaces, high speed Wi-Fi, on-site maintenance, and 24-hour security and contact centre.